 U.S. Geological Survey

-Robert de Groot (All Regions) – firstname.lastname@example.org
+Robert de Groot (lead) – firstname.lastname@example.org

 - Alerts and actions must be fast enough to be effective.
 Delays of more than 5 seconds will significantly reduce the value of the alerts.